remind101/empire/guide/README.md

 The following is meant to be used as a quick way to test empire.
 It is not secure and is not suitable for production use.

+This guide assumes that you have already installed and configured the AWS CLI.
+If you haven't already done so, you can find the instructions at http://aws.amazon.com/cli/.

 ## Step 1 - ECS AMI

 Before doing any of the following, log in to your AWS account and accept the terms and conditions for the official ECS AMI: